scalableminds/webknossos/docs/wkw.md

 └─ volumetracing.nml # Annotation metadata NML file
 ```

-After unzipping the archives, the WKW files can be read or modified with the WKW libraries that are available for [Python and MATLAB](./tooling.md).
+After unzipping the archives, the WKW files can be read or modified with the [WEBKNOSSOS Python library](http://localhost:8197/webknossos-py/examples/load_annotation_from_file.html).